saltedlolly/developer.rebble.io/source/tutorials/watchface-tutorial/part3.md

 }
 {% endscreenshot_viewer %}

-^CP^ Remember, if the text is too large for the screen, you can reduce the font size in the 'Resources' section of the CloudPebble editor.
-Don't forget to change the constants in the `.c` file to match the new 'Identifier'.

-^LC^ Remember, if the text is too large for the screen, you can reduce the font size in `package.json` for that resource's entry in the `media` array.
+Remember, if the text is too large for the screen, you can reduce the font size in `package.json` for that resource's entry in the `media` array.
 Don't forget to change the constants in the `.c` file to match the new resource's `name`.